OlivierHK/Alto_UltraP_Board_V0.9/README.md

 For the detailed Specification document, please contact the Author at olivier.faurie.hk@gmail.com.

 # Product delivery
-A Quad FPGA Crypto Mining Platform designed for Xilinx Ultrascale+ VU9P/VU13P over a single USB cable:
+A Quad FPGA Crypto Mining Platform designed for Xilinx Ultrascale+ VU9P/VU13P over a single USB cable. here is the card set as master, with x2 Mezzanines connected.
+One mezzanine have no FPGA populated, for testing purpose:
 ![Untitled](https://github.com/user-attachments/assets/f3da800b-ec6e-4877-8b1d-7bc5dfcb32a9)

-System running with custom watercooling:
+System running with custom watercooling, for 1 FPGA only:
 ![Untitled2](https://github.com/user-attachments/assets/dd328e59-1fe9-47dc-863a-1a310da1e685)